Authored by the expert who managed and guided the team behind the Japan Property Pack

 At what amount does "luxury" start in Osaka right now?

-Luxury real estate in Osaka generally starts at around ¥100 million ($635,000 or approximately €580,000), which is the threshold where properties begin to exceed typical new-build pricing and offer truly premium specifications.
+In Osaka, the luxury threshold in early 2026 generally starts at around ¥100 million ($635,000 or roughly €610,000), which is the point where properties begin to exceed the city's average new-condo pricing benchmark of about ¥1.2 million per square meter and enter trophy-project territory.

-Mid-tier luxury properties in Osaka typically range from ¥100 million to ¥200 million ($635,000 to $1.27 million), while top-tier luxury penthouses and flagship units can exceed ¥300 million ($1.9 million or €1.75 million).
+For reference, mid-tier luxury in Osaka in 2026 typically falls in the range of ¥100 million to ¥200 million ($635,000 to $1.27 million, or about €610,000 to €1.22 million), while top-tier luxury, such as penthouses in flagship Kita-ku towers, can reach ¥300 million and above ($1.9 million or roughly €1.8 million and up).

 Which areas are truly high-end in Osaka right now?